 You don’t need to submit any formal documentation in the form.
-You may find it helpful to be logged into MyOSU to look at your Account Summary by term and/or your Financial Aid Award letter.
 Most questions you’ll probably know the answer to off the top of your head (we tried to make it easy).

 We recognize that hunger, and poverty can be subjective and that comparing yourself to others may prevent you from accessing services that you could potentially benefit from; Therefore, if you are struggling to have enough money to afford healthy and filling food regularly on your limited budget, you should apply to get food assistance regardless of whether or not you feel that others need it more than you.
 We have a process in place to make sure we’re allocating food assistance to those who need it.
 Be honest when you fill out your application and trust us to consider how best to support everyone who needs it, including you!

 Food assistance is a way that OSU provides student aid to help our low-income students afford college.
 How much you get in food assistance (Mealbux or Full Plate funds) will be included in the total financial aid you’re receiving from the institution.
 For a very small number of students, this may mean that they get slightly less financial aid.
 This usually only impacts students who receive a very high amount of scholarships or grants.
 If you have questions about your specific situation, please ask the staff at Financial Aid if this might impact your case.

 We use some of the answers to some questions to send you emails that might help.
 For example, if we think you might qualify for SNAP (food stamps), we’ll send you an email encouraging you to apply with directions and resources to do so.
 The personal questions will help us help you in many different ways.
 You can learn more about our data philosophy here.